sangria-graphql/sangria-graphql.github.io/getting-started.md

 ```

 After you have defined all these methods, your akka-http based GraphQL server is ready to rock!
-Just start it and point your browser to [http://localhost:8080](http://localhost:8080) and you will see GraphiQL console:
+Just start it and point your browser to [http://localhost:8080](http://localhost:8080).
+You will see GraphiQL console:

 ![GraphiQL]({{"/assets/img/graphiql.gif" | prepend: site.baseurl}})